yoki-labs/yoki-monorepo/README.md

 DEFAULT_PREFIX="DEFAULT_PREFIX"
 ```

+## Standards

+**Never commit straight to main!
+Always use a feature branch and create PRs!**.
+Please make sure you run `yarn build` and `yarn lint:fix` before pushing commits to your branch.
+The husky git commit hook should do it for you, but if it doesn't, be sure to do it yourself.

 ## Terms

 By coming on as a developer, you are expected to keep this code closed source.
 You are not to fork it or republish it, as this code is unlicensed and any unauthorized distribution will be a violation of the licensing (or rather, the lack of).
 Of course, I'm probably not gonna litigate anything, but it's in your better favor not to be a jerk to the people who have put a lot of hard work into this bot.